How to rent a car in Santorini? What rental cars are available? Car pickup and rental cars at the Santorini Airport, Fira, and Oia.

-I do not recommend renting scooters or ATVs.
-Over all my years of traveling this is the number one way that people end up in the hospital: riding a scooter, motorbike, or ATV when they don’t usually do it at home.
-Also, they’re fine for short trips but going from one end of the island (say, Oia) to the other (Akrotiri or the beaches) on an ATV or scooter is a long ride – at least I don’t enjoy it.
+We do not recommend renting scooters or ATVs.
+Over all our years of traveling this is the number one way that people end up in the hospital: riding a scooter, motorbike or ATV when they don’t usually do it at home.
+Also, they’re fine for short trips but going from one end of the island (say, Oia) to the other (Akrotiri or the beaches) on an ATV or scooter is a long ride – at least We don’t enjoy it.

-If you have a young child it’s best to bring a car seat from home – some rental agencies do have a few child seats but they tend to be older and not up to British or American standards (though they’ll do in a pinch).
+If you have a young child it’s best to bring a car seat from home – some rental agencies do have a few child seats but they tend to be older and not up to British or American standards.

-If you need a larger car for a family of 4, 5, or 6 then I’d recommend booking in advance.
+If you need a larger car for a family of 4, 5, or 6 then We’d recommend booking in advance.

 EU drivers licenses are perfectly acceptable for renting a car.
 But if you’re not from the EU you’re supposed to (in theory) get an International Drivers permit before leaving home.
-Almost all places will rent to you with only an American, Canadian, Australian, or any other foreign license but if you get into an accident your insurance will be not be valid (in theory).
-For the record: I do not have an international drivers permit and have never had a problem – but, I’ve never gotten into an accident either.
+Almost all places will rent to you with only an American, Canadian, Australian or any other foreign license but if you get into an accident your insurance will be not be valid (in theory).

 Before you leave the lot take pictures on your phone of every corner of the car (inside and out).

 Driving on Santorini’s narrow roads can be challenging and comical.
 Once again: be patient.

 If you arrive by ferry it’s going to be busy and crazy at the ferry port.
 Take a bus or taxi to your hotel and get your rental car in Fira later that day or the next day.